-- Real Value – Points and miles are not always worth the spending they incentivize.
+- Real value: Points and miles are ’t always worth the spending they incentivize.
 Strive for a one-to-one cash value ratio to avoid overspending.

-- Cash Back Terms – Some rewards policies require that you spend a certain dollar amount for a certain period of time, or wait a certain period of time before the cash back can be redeemed.
-Always looks to the specific policy for the redemption terms.
+- Cashback terms: Some rewards policies require that you spend a certain dollar amount within a certain period, or wait a certain amount of time before the rewards can be redeemed.
+Always read the specific policy for its redemption terms.

-- Spending Flexibility – Points, miles, and cash back are not always applicable to every vendor or spending type.
+- Spending flexibility: Points, miles, and cashback are not always applicable to every vendor or transaction.
 For example, if you rarely travel for work but are often buying certain industrial materials, you won’t benefit from a travel-heavy rewards program.
-Flexible cash back might be the better option.

-- Fees – Rewards sometimes accompany cards with high annual fees or interest rates—always consider other benefits of the card instead of just looking at its rewards program.
+- Fees: Rewards sometimes accompany cards with high annual fees or interest rates—always consider other benefits of the business credit card instead of just looking at its rewards program.
 Sometimes, the costs outweigh the perks.

 Whether credit card rewards are worth it depends on your spending habits and how you use the rewards.
 If you pay off your balance in full every month and can use the rewards without incurring fees or carrying a balance that accrues interest, then credit card rewards can be a valuable perk.
 However, if you find yourself spending more just to earn rewards or carrying a balance that leads to interest charges, the cost may outweigh the benefits of the rewards.